Security Considerations for Multi-agent Systems: Security Threats, Risks, and Vulnerabilities Affecting AI Agent Systems

 RWA\_1\_104 - Goal drift amplification through shared reasoning.
-An agent drifts from specification and documents this drift in its reasoning trace, which other agents retrieving the trace adopt as learned best practices, causing specification gaming to cascade across agents.
+An agent drifts from specification (e.g., prioritizing speed metrics over correctness) and documents this drift in its reasoning trace.
+Other agents retrieving this reasoning adopt the same drift as part of their "learned best practices," causing specification gaming to cascade across agents.
+Multi-agent distinction: Single-agent specification gaming affects one system; multi-agent systems where reasoning traces spread misaligned goals enable goal drift to propagate virally as other agents adopt the documented (but misaligned) reasoning patterns.~\cite{ar2407_12784, ar2510_05159, ar2510_23883}.

 RWA\_1\_105 - Specification gaming through search tree decomposition manipulation.
-Attackers craft inputs that cause agents to decompose problems in ways that optimize for easily-reached but unintended solutions in the tree structure.
+Attackers can craft inputs that cause agents to decompose problems in ways that optimize for easily-reached but unintended solutions in the tree structure, exploiting the explicit branching to find unintended optimization paths.
+Multi-agent distinction: ToT's explicit tree structure makes decomposition-level specification gaming possible; single-agent CoT hides decomposition in sequential tokens, making such attacks harder to construct.~\cite{ar2502_13295, ar2506_19248, ar2507_05619}.